DmitryEfimenko/ssr-with-i18n/article/part-4.md

 ## Solution 2 Summary

-Both PROBLEM 1 and PROBLEM 2 are solved by separating browser-specific code from the server-specific code via an `if` statement that evaluates the current platform:
+Both PROBLEM 1 and PROBLEM 2 are solved by separating the browser-specific code from the server-specific code via an `if` statement that evaluates the current platform:
 ```
 isPlatformBrowser(this.platform)
 ```